• Skip to primary navigation

 • 1 large Red onion finely diced

-• 2 tablespoons Water for frying onion
+• 2 tablespoons Olive oil (or water for oil-free)

 • 2 teaspoons Salt or to taste